Databricks SDK for Python

 Default Databricks notebook authentication works only on the cluster’s driver node and not on any of the cluster’s worker or executor nodes.

-You must install or upgrade the Databricks SDK for Python on the Databricks cluster if you want to call Databricks account-level APIs or if you want to use a Databricks authentication type other than default Databricks notebook authentication, as follows:
+If you want to call Databricks account-level APIs or if you want to use a Databricks authentication type other than default Databricks notebook authentication, the following authentication types are also supported:

 Authentication type |